Skip to contents

 theme_minimal() +

-ggtitle("Iris – first two LDA components")
+ggtitle("Iris training set – first two LDA components")

 2.2 Build a k-NN classifier on the latent scores